Ti-roy/Fictional-Language-Generator/README.md

 *16/05/2017*

 Chained syntax doesnt work.The problem isnt in fact that it can be "train crush",but more in fact that one method in 200 chracters long looks horrible.
 Thats why I decided to replace all chained methods.
 All methods,that marked as obselete will be changed/deleted in next commit, as tests will be redone with new syntax.
 Current version is not much better, but hey, there must be code somewhere.
-You have to use library as in `OrcLanguage` or `GettingStartedMe` example.
+You have to use library as in `OrcLanguage` or `GettingStartedExample` example.

 Getting started
 ------